DomoApps/game-night-planner-walkthrough/README.md

 # Game Night Planner Walkthrough

-This repository contains the code for the game night planner tutorial, which can be found in the Domo Developer Portal.
+This repository contains the code for a three part series building a [game night planner application, which can be found in the Domo Developer Portal](https://developer.domo.com/portal/ndvsmatbqz5gk-game-night-planner-app-intro-to-domo-bricks).